Innmind/framework/docs/middlewares.md

 # Middlewares

-Middlewares are a way to regroup all the configuration you've seen in other topics under a name.
+Middlewares are a way to regroup all the configuration you've seen in other sections under a name.
 This means that you can either group part of your own application under a middleware or expose a package for other to use via Packagist.

 !!! note ""
     You can search for [`innmind/framework-middlewares` on Packagist](https://packagist.org/providers/innmind/framework-middlewares) for middlewares published by others.